WhitmanCS370/Frends-Audio-Archive/README.md

 We are currently questioning if there is a better way to handle the documentation than effectively copy and pasting the same doc string in three different places, or if the commander calling `addSound` which calls `addSound` in the database is a code smell.

 Another challenge Faced was with the Cache Testing, as the cache was so quick that it was impossible to really tell what order an eviction would be in, as the time stamp for some cases was arbritrarly small.
 This was solved by manually setting the timeStamp, but didn't feel super elegant.

+Another challenge was wrestling with WAV encodings and signal processing.
+The format for these files is really unintuitive, and most documentationassumes a high level of knowledge about signal processing.
+For example, even for a task like cropping the sound, we had to find a way to inuit orsnap to whatever the nearest audio frame was, although that's not clearly explained in any of the resources we found to explain WAV encodings.
+Signal processing is a completely different field of encoding than what we've studied in classes like 310.

 In the future, we still have a few more edge cases to catch for interacting with the archive so we will need to account for those.
 As of now, the user can add any file they want to the archive when we only have support for playing `.wav` files, so we will need to introduce some way to handle that.